Craftsman Custom Passive House

 10kW Solar Array

-The 10kW Solar Array on the garage allows this home to run completely off of solar power!
-This system is predicted to save this family $35K over 25 years and is estimated to save almost 9 tons of carbon pollution each year.
+The 10kW Solar Array installed on the garage allows this home to run completely off of solar power!
+A typical Oregon home of a similar size built to code would have a carbon footprint between 19.1 to 20.6 tons of carbon dioxide per yr.; this home has a carbon footprint of 4.0 tons per year before the solar array, which brings it down to 0 tons of carbon monoxide.
 We work most frequently with Abundant Solar to install solar panels on our projects, and you’ll receive a report on projected savings and environmental impact of your solar panel investment.

 Abundant Solar's Website »